-- Tularaemia is present in North America, continental Europe, the former Soviet Union, China, Japan and Korea. - Tularaemia (F. tularensis type A) is not present in Australia. - F. tularensis (type B) is present in wildlife in Australia. - Tularaemia is a nationally notifiable animal disease and a nationally notifiable disease of public health concern. - Tularaemia is a multiple species OIE-listed disease. - Transmission of F. tularensis occurs through a variety of modes, including bites of infected vectors. - The incubation period is generally 3-6 days, but can be between one and 14 days. - Tularaemia in captive non-human primates is quite rare. - Non-human primates will be inspected and treated for ectoparasites as part of standard import policy for zoo animals. - Non-human primates are sourced from and maintained in facilities that have health monitoring programs and are under veterinary supervision.
+- Tularaemia is present in North America, China, parts of Europe, Japan, Korea and Russia. - Tularaemia (F. tularensis type A) is not present in Australia. - The presence of F. tularensis (type B) in Australia is uncertain.
+A few human cases have been reported. - Tularaemia is a nationally notifiable animal disease and a nationally notifiable disease of public health concern. - Tularaemia is a multiple species OIE-listed disease. - Transmission of F. tularensis occurs through a variety of modes, including bites of infected vectors. - The incubation period is generally 3-6 days, but can be between one and 14 days. - Tularaemia in captive non-human primates is quite rare. - Non-human primates will be inspected and treated for ectoparasites as part of standard import policy for zoo animals. - Non-human primates are sourced from and maintained in facilities that have health monitoring programs and are under veterinary supervision.